davetcoleman/baxter_cpp/README.md

    ```
    roslaunch baxter_moveit_config baxter_moveit.launch
    ```
-   ''Note:'' if you are using only Baxter visualized, append the launch command with " allow_trajectory_execution:=false"
+   **Note:** if you are using only Baxter visualized, append the launch command with " allow_trajectory_execution:=false"

 ## Block pick and place demo